floridamaniac/fortune-cookie/README.md

 ### Installation

 1. `npm i` to install dependencies.
+2. Bundle your files! `npm run client-prod`.
-2. Add a `fortune-data.json` file to the root directory.
+3. Add a `fortune-data.json` file to the root directory.
 This is what `json-server` will use as our database.
-3. `npm run start` boots up the server on port 3000, and you're good to go :)
+4. `npm run start` boots up the server on port 3000, and you're good to go :)

 ## TODO